iluvjava/Maths/Notebook 2.0 obsidian/COSP 520 More Algorithms/Cuckoo Filter.md

 2. `i_1 := h_1(x)%m`, the index hashes for the first half of  `arr`.
 3. `i_2:= i_1 ^ (h_1(f(x))%m)`, where `^` denotes the bitwise XOR operator for the byte array.

-Immediately observe the fact that,
+Immediately observe the fact that, if I take the